aranyaone/aranyaone/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: The commit cannot be empty — Vercel/GitHub sync failure when pushing
 title: ''
 labels: ''
-assignees: ''
+assignees: aranyaone

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
+Describe the bug When attempting to push a commit from Cursor or terminal to the aranyaone GitHub repo, the error The commit cannot be empty is shown, even though PR changes and files are visible.
+This blocks further sync and Vercel deployment.

+To Reproduce
+Steps to reproduce the behavior:

+In Cursor or Git terminal, make code changes

+Use git add . followed by git commit -m "" or similar

+Error appears: The commit cannot be empty

+Push is aborted and PR is not updated

 **To Reproduce**
 Steps to reproduce the behavior: